“A castle at La Chezotte, in the parish of Ahun, on a mound.”

 Charles VII, July 1459, Chinon.

-At last open to the public during the summer season, the Chateau de la Chezotte stands near the charming little village of Ahun.
+The Chateau de la Chezotte stands near the charming little village of Ahun.

 Taking the path leading to one of the most elegant medieval buildings in the department of Creuse, you will embrace, with a single glance the edifice of towers surrounded by water moats, the magnificent English-style park and, a rare find in our province of La Marche, the fortified porch, surmounted by its defensive gallery which allowed the lord of the estate to join the thirteenth-century chapel from the enclosure of the castle.

 It is a typical design, and one of the most complete and particularly well-preserved examples of fifteenth-century fortresses punctuating the Haute-Marche landscape.

 Once past the gate, you will discover in more detail the main courtyard and the castle, built in the middle of the fifteenth-century.
 It consists of a dungeon, three-storey tower-dwelling, built on cellars and capped by attics, protected by three towers on the park side – two of which are round and the third, square – and flanked by a fourth square tower on the courtyard side.
 This square tower houses a spiral staircase linking all the floors, a real innovation at the time.
 It is topped by a graceful lantern at a height of more than thirty meters.

 The uninterrupted walkway around the castle is another peculiarity of La Chezotte.